-The chic traveller simply cannot miss Yorkville, home to some of the very best restaurants and most fashionable boutiques.
+The chic traveler simply cannot miss Yorkville, home to some of the very best restaurants and most fashionable boutiques.
 This is where the elite of Toronto society while away their days and party through their nights.
-Make sure you stop in at the Royal Ontario Museum for that essential dose of culture that’ll go some way to justifying a day in the shops.
+Make sure you stop in at the Royal Ontario Museum for that essential dose of culture that’ll go some way to justifying a day in the stores.

 For foodies – Entertainment District

 Slick, modern and thoroughly Toronto is the Entertainment District.
 It’s an ideal location for the foodie traveler.
 Here you can find a wealth of restaurants and bars to suit any palate, along with some of the most elegant hotels in town.
 Don’t miss Cibo, this district’s hottest new wine bar, as well as the Bell Lightbox Cinema which is home of the Toronto International Film Festival.

 For sightseers – Harbourfront & Corktown

 The traditional tourist should definitely pay attention to the Harbourfront and Corktown districts.
 In Harbourfront you’ll find the CN Tower and the Rogers Centre stadium.
 The ferry to Toronto Island also leaves from here, which is a necessity for those stunning pictures of the skyline.